dhbradshaw/minimal-es6-npm-package/README.md

+# Minumum Viable ES6 NPM Package

-# minimum viable es6 npm package
+## Why create minimum viable es6 npm package repo?
-A minmimal npm package can be very small -- just create a package.json with a name and a version.
+A minmimum viable npm package can be very small -- just create a package.json with a name and a version in a folder and upload.

-However, is you want to write in es6, then you probably want to still publish in es5.
+However, if you want to write in es6, then you probably want to still publish in es5.
+This adds a little complexity.

-This package has a few parts to make that work.
+This package has a few parts put in place to make that work.

 1. The source files are placed in a source folder.
 2. .babelrc and package.json are set up so that a build command will populate the build folder.